-I can’t remember the first time I went to Aandklas Hatfield, but I do remember a lot of things that have happened there over the years.
-I remember the after parties after Vredefest, the Vanfokkingtasties after party in 2010 (which was also Francois Van Coke’s 30th Birthday) and I remember the first time I went there with @BaasDeBeer (on the night I met him at a Tweetup at Tings ‘n Times).
+I remember the after parties after Vredefest.
+There was also the VanFokkingTasties after party in 2010 (which was also Francois Van Coke’s 30th Birthday) and I remember the first time I went there with Baas De Beer (on the night I met him at a Tweetup at Tings ‘n Times).

 I also remember meeting Rob Forbes and hanging out with the Tuks FM crew, the the abundance of cleavage in my face when I photographed the ladies at the Boobs, Beer & Braai Party in 2011, the surprise show Francois, Wynand and Peach played for 300 people in 2012, the hours of podcasts I recorded for this blog on the deck in 2013, the tons of quiz nights on Wednesday evenings and the Grind Radio years (when we were broadcasting out of the back bar).

 Fact is, that I’ve made some many friends and have so many memories of Aandklas Hatfield that they get jambled up sometimes and I forget what year it was when things happened.
 So many stories, so many drunken evenings, so many shots, so many friends, so many good times.
 What more can you ask for from a bar?

 Aandklas Hatfield turned 10 years old a few years ago.
 I was there that night to party my arse off with “my family” and I was not disappointed.
 The hangover was definitely worth it.

 1. Aandklas Hatfield opened up its doors in 2006.

 Before it was there, the venue was called Up The Creek and before that it was a good old student commune.
 I actually bumped into one of the original occupants a few years ago who told us that “it was fun drinking in his commune again”.

 2. The bar was opened by the Oosthuizen brothers